 Researchers must complete educational training as required by the University, the relevant IRB, and other review units prior to initiating research, and should not undertake responsibility for human subjects studies unless they understand these requirements and are willing to be held accountable for complying with the relevant standards and protecting the rights and welfare of research participants.
 For additional information on training for human research refer to Part 13 of this OM.

-Researchers may contact the Institutional Official (IO), the Deputy Institutional Official (DIO), or the General Counsel to obtain answers to questions, express concerns or convey suggestions regarding the human research protection program.
+Researchers may contact the Institutional Official (IO), the Deputy Institutional Official (DIO), the HRPP Director, or the General Counsel to obtain answers to questions, express concerns, or convey suggestions regarding the human research protection program.

 Federal regulations, institutional policy, and guiding ethical standards require that human subjects research be designed to minimize risks to participants.
 Minimizing risks and protecting human research subjects take precedence over the goals and other requirements of any research endeavor.